Health promotion during pregnancy & breastfeeding and for children up to the age of 10

 A healthy lifestyle begins in the womb.
-Even the mother's preferred eating habits during pregnancy can shape the children's later eating habits and taste preferences throughout their lives.
-Nutritional deficiencies acquired during pregnancy and up to the end of the second year of life are very difficult to make up for later in life.
+Even the mother's preferred eating habits during pregnancy can shape her children's later eating habits and taste preferences for the rest of their lives.
+Nutritional deficiencies acquired during pregnancy and up to the end of the second year of life are very difficult to compensate for later in life.

-To promote a balanced diet adapted to the needs and as a practical guide to a healthy lifestyle during pregnancy and breastfeeding, we launched the program"Richtig essen von Anfang an!"
-(Eating right from the start!) in cooperation with the umbrella organization of Austrian social insurance carriers and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK).
+To promote a balanced diet adapted to the needs of the child and as a practical guide to a healthy lifestyle during pregnancy and breastfeeding, we launched the"Eat right from the start!" programme in collaboration with the umbrella organisation of Austrian social insurance institutions and the Federal Ministry of Labour, Social Affairs, Health, Care and Consumer Protection (BMASGPK).

 Eating right during pregnancy and breastfeeding